lino-framework/book/docs/specs/cal.rst

     .. attribute:: start_date

-        The date of the first meeting to be generated.
+        The start date of the first meeting to be generated.

     .. attribute:: end_date

-        The end date *of the first meeting* to be generated.
+        The end date of the first meeting to be generated.
 Leave this field empty if the meetings last less than one day.

     .. attribute:: start_time